 It’s Time.
 Say Goodbye to What Could Have Been.

-And not for the reasons you may think.
 It is not because they are failing or letting themselves down.
 It isn’t because anything “bad” is happening at all.
 Quite the opposite!
 As they start to put down the baggage that has held them back and start to accelerate the momentum in their life, there comes a point when they start to ponder what could have been (had they made more empowered choices in their past).

 Regret may start to seep in as they realize how their unconscious motivations and choices led them down a path that kept them swimming in circles.
 They may even start to fear that they will never fulfill their ultimate potential because they spent so much time seemingly idle; there’s no way to catch up.